Fresh-code/Fresh-code-dk/_drafts/2016-10-12-everything-you-wanted-to-know.md

 ---
 layout: post
-title:  'Everything You Wanted to Know about the Time and Material Model'
+title: Everything You Wanted to Know about the Time and Material Model
+description: What kind of projects Time and Material Model is suitable for.
+What you need to know about this engagement model before going for it.
 date:   2016-10-12 10:59:19

 permalink: /blog/2016/10/12/everything-you-wanted-to-know/